netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 - `0 4 * * 1,4` - Monday and Thursday at 4 AM

 Use [crontab.guru](https://crontab.guru/) to create custom schedules.

 ---

+## 🩺 Troubleshooting Common Issues:

+**❌ "Connection refused" to Sonarr/Radarr:**

+- **First**: Make sure Sonarr and Radarr are actually running on your computer
+- Check that the URLs in `config.yml` are correct (e.g., `http://localhost:8989` for Sonarr)
+- If using `localhost`, make sure the services are running on the same computer as Docker
+- If using IP addresses (e.g., `192.168.1.100`), make sure they're correct and accessible
+- The container uses `network_mode: "host"` to access localhost services

+**❌ "Permission denied" errors:**

+- Make sure Docker Desktop is running
+- Try running: `docker-compose down && docker-compose up -d`

+**❌ "No config.yml found":**

+- Make sure you renamed `config.sample.yml` to `config.yml`
+- Check that the `config` folder is properly mounted

+**❌ Container keeps restarting:**

+- Check logs: `docker-compose logs umtk`
+- Verify your `config.yml` settings are correct

+---